Best Deal Platforms for Restaurants 2026

 Frequently Asked Questions

-What is the best Groupon alternative for a restaurant?
-Recommended.app is the best alternative for most restaurants.
-It takes only 15% commission (versus Groupon's 50%), does not require deep discounts, and delivers customers through personal referrals rather than deal-hunting searches.
-For a $50 dinner, you keep $42.50 on Recommended versus $12.50 on Groupon.
+What deal-platform option works for most restaurants?
+Recommended.app fits most restaurants well.
+It takes only 15% commission, does not require deep discounts, and delivers customers through personal referrals rather than discount-driven searches.
+For a $50 dinner, the restaurant keeps $42.50 on Recommended versus $12.50-$17.50 on a typical voucher platform.

-Do restaurant loyalty programs work better than Groupon?
-Yes.
-Direct loyalty programs through Square Loyalty, Toast, or your POS system typically cost $25-75/month and reward existing customers who spend at full price.
-The ROI is dramatically better than Groupon because you are rewarding repeat behavior rather than subsidizing one-time deal-seekers.
-Combine a loyalty program with Recommended referrals for the strongest new-plus-repeat customer strategy.
+Do restaurant loyalty programs perform better than voucher platforms?
+Often yes for retention.
+Direct loyalty programs through Square Loyalty, Toast, or your POS system typically cost $25-75/month and reward existing customers who already spend at full price.
+Loyalty programs reward repeat behavior; voucher platforms drive trial volume.
+Many restaurants combine a loyalty program with Recommended referrals for a strong new-plus-repeat customer strategy.

 How can restaurants get new customers without deep discounts?
 The most effective non-discount strategies are: community referral platforms like Recommended (warm leads, no upfront cost), Google Business Profile optimization (free, high intent), Instagram and TikTok content (food is inherently visual and shareable), local event participation, and partnerships with nearby businesses.
 These channels attract customers who value quality over discounts.